pierce-smith1/fractalthorns/README.md

   # will not function correctly.
 Sorry :(
   RVA_CONTENT_ROOT="./_content"

-  # The path to your database file.
-If it doesn't exist, it will be created
+  # The path to your database file, prefixed with "sqlite".
+If it doesn't exist,
-  # for you when runnning the compile-content command.
+  # it will be created for you when runnning the compile-content command.
-  RVA_DATABASE_FILE="./rva.sqlite"
+  DATABASE_URL="sqlite:rva.sqlite"

   # What environment this is running in.
 Set to "local" for local development.
   RVA_ENV="local"